-Opening in 1876, The West Virginia Penitentiary, (aka "Moundsville Prison"), has a striking Gothic-Like stone facade resembling a medieval castle.
-Originally built to only hold 480 inmates, this property swelled to 2400 prisoners by the 1930's.
-To accommodate this, sometimes as many as three prisoners would be assigned to one of the tiny five by seven cells.
-Due to this, construction to expand the prison began in 1929.
-Unfortunately due to the war, there was a shortage of iron and was not completed until 1959.
+Opening in 1876, the West Virginia Penitentiary (aka "Moundsville Prison") has a striking Gothic-like stone facade resembling a medieval castle.
+Originally built to hold only 480 inmates, the prison swelled to 2400 prisoners by the 1930s.
+To accommodate this, sometimes as many as three prisoners would be assigned to just one of the tiny 5 x 7-foot cells.
+Due to the overcrowding, construction to expand the prison began in 1929 -- but when WW2 resulted in a shortage of available iron, the project was not completed until 1959.

 In the late 1800s, Moundsville was selected to perform all executions for the state of West Virginia.
-A total of 85 men were hung and nine were electrocuted.
+In all, 85 men were hung and another nine were electrocuted.
 This was only a small part of the violence in Moundsville.
-The executions were accompanied by desperate acts of suicide, murder and horrific punishments, contributing to the death of hundreds of prisoners.
+The executions were accompanied by desperate acts of suicide, murder and horrific punishments, all contributing to the death of hundreds of prisoners.

-In the early years, officials at the prison (unbeknown to state inspectors) hid whips and horrible items, used to punish the “tougher” prisoners.
-But after one of the superintendent's resigned from the prison, he exposed all the atrocities in a whistle-blowing interview with the local paper.
-Finally the violence and torture on inmates by prison officials was exposed to the world.
+In the early years, prison officials hid whips and horrible items used to punish the “tougher” prisoners from state inspectors.
+But after one of the prison superintendents resigned, he exposed all the atrocities in a whistle-blowing interview with the local paper.
+Finally, the violence and torture on inmates by prison officials was exposed to the world.

-The conditions continued to be catastrophic and inhumane, forcing the West Virginia Supreme Court to rule the small cells as cruel and unusual punishment.
-In 1995, the prison was ordered to be closed permanently, transferring all the remaining prisoners to other locations.
+The conditions continued to be catastrophic and inhumane, however, forcing the West Virginia Supreme Court to rule the small cells as cruel and unusual punishment.
+In 1995, the prison was ordered to be closed permanently, and all remaining prisoners were transferred to other locations.

 With the deplorable conditions, the violent deaths and two major prison riots, there is no doubt that Moundsville Penitentiary is well known for its haunted activity.
-In fact, it is considered one of the most haunted properties on the planet earth!
+In fact, it's considered one of the most haunted properties on the planet!

-There are several areas in the prison that have been labeled as "hot spots" for more concentrated paranormal activity.
-These include the Chapel, shower cages, Death Row, the recreational area referred to as the "Sugar Shack".
-Without a doubt, the North Wagon Gate is known to have one of the most intense reported ghostly activity, for this is where death row inmates were taken to be hung before the facility used the electric chair.
+Several areas in the prison have been labeled as "hot spots" for more concentrated paranormal activity.
+These include the Chapel, shower cages, Death Row, and the recreational area referred to as the "Sugar Shack."
+Without a doubt, the North Wagon Gate is known to have one of the most intense reported ghostly activity, for this is where death row inmates were taken to be hung in the years before the facility used the electric chair.